firefly-iii/docs/new-docs/about-firefly-iii/what-its-not.md

 Firefly III won't support the ability to predict expenses, give you a look into the future or do financial planning.
 The present is hard enough to manage at the moment.

+## User friendly installation

+Firefly III has no Wordpress-like installation that works in under 5 minutes.
+There are plenty of instructions but you have to know what you're doing.

 ## Automated currency conversion so everything is in Euro's or dollars

 It won't be possible to see multi-currency transactions or accounts in a single default currency, by using exchange rates to convert the amounts.
 The result will always be inaccurate because banks often have steeper rates than the market.

-If you submit a transaction in multiple currencies \(this is possible\) Firefly III won't convert them for you.
+If you submit a transaction in multiple currencies (this is possible) Firefly III won't convert them for you.

 ## Sub-categories, sub-budgets, sub-accounts